MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file.md

 Setting your variables in .env file is a more convinient way to use and maintain environment variables.

+For Example:
 ```txt
 my-connection-string="Server=tcp:127.0.0.1,1433;Persist Security Info=False;User ID=USER_NAME;Password=PASSWORD;MultipleActiveResultSets=False;Connection Timeout=5;"
 DAB_ENVIRONMENT=Development
 ```
+By using the above  .env  file, you can easily define and access your environment variables.

 ## Accessing environment variables